 "Program selectivity" was operationalized in this study by using the average ACT scores of the 2013 entering freshmen class at each institution per U.S. Department of Education statistics (IES, 2013).
 More precisely "program selectivity" has been operationalized as the midpoint between reported ACT scores at the 25th and 75th ACT percentiles for 2013 entering freshmen class.
 "Program selectivity" is analyzed at five levels as follows: "highly selective programs", "selective programs", "traditional programs", "liberal programs", and "open programs".
 These five levels mirror those used by the ACT, itself, in characterizing selectivity of universities based on the ACT scores of entering freshmen.
 "Highly selective programs" are those whose midpoint freshmen ACT scores average 28 or above.
-"Selective programs" are those whose midpoint average freshmen ACT scores are 19 to 22.
+"Selective programs" are those whose midpoint average freshmen ACT scores are 22 to 25.
+"Liberal programs" are those whose midpoint average freshmen ACT scores are 19 to 22.
 Finally, "open programs" are those whose midpoint average freshmen ACT scores are lower than 19.